 The planned bridge refurbishment works will commence from Monday, 24 July 2017 and expected to last 6 to 8 weeks subject to weather conditions.
-Please note that Manor road was opened on Tuesday 19 September

 To enable the works to be carried out safely, Manor Road will be closed for the duration of the site works.
 Please follow the Water Eaton Bridge Diversion Route (PDF, 98KB).
 Access to residential properties will be maintained at all times.